 When we’re not helping guests, we love to explore the North Shore on paddle boards and hike the National Park trails and just have fun with our son RJ.
 Brittany can tell you all about social happenings on island.
 Robert is big into tropical fruit farming, so be sure to ask him what’s ripe!

 We love our island life and we love welcoming guests to this little slice of paradise.
 We hope to see you real soon!

 Brittany and 8 week old RJ flew back to the states on September 4th when her mommy intuition said “leave now.”
 Robert stayed behind with Morgan (our beloved ACC rescue dog) to secure our properties and be there for the initial recovery efforts.

 When Irma hit St. John on September 6, 2017 with 185 mph sustained winds, it was the strongest Atlantic hurricane on record, and it ravaged our little island.
 Two weeks later, another Category 5 storm, Hurricane Maria, skirted by St. John, bringing more wind and torrential rains.
 The immediate aftermath was challenging to be sure, but this is a special island, resilient by nature.

-We reopened the Chocolate Hole rentals first (after replacing the roof and all the furnishings), hosting guests in the Garden Suite starting on February 2, 2018 and at Down Yonder Pool Villa a month later.
+We reopened our Chocolate Hole rentals first (after replacing the roof and all the furnishings), hosting guests in the Garden Suite starting on February 2, 2018 and at Down Yonder Pool Villa a month later.
 Our goal was to not just restore, but to make everything even better than before (and reviews from repeat guests indicate success).